 Keep communicating.
 Constant communication with your employees is critical at times of change and will maintain morale.
 Review how you will contact people at short notice, and decide on the best methods of telling staff about changes that affect them.
 Don’t forget suppliers and other stakeholders who may be affected by your organisation’s activities.
 Download our editable Employee Factsheet on the coronavirus.

-Review work processes and see if any can be adapted to better safeguard staff, eg using more online tools and cancelling non-essential travel.
-Prepare for remote working, where possible.
+Review work processes and see if any can be adapted to better safeguard staff, eg using more online tools and remote working, where possible.

 As well as continuity planning, consider putting in place a separate pandemic recovery plan.
 Use the Coronavirus (COVID-19) Recovery Plan Policy as a template.